Bruce Springsteen – High Hopes

 Even the addition of Rage Against the Machine’s Tom Morello into the E Street Band falls short of remedying the situation; his efforts stifled throughout the crux of the album with his trademark record-scratch sound left flickering in the background.

 Nevertheless, the album still manages to pull off some big punches with melodramas like Frankie Fell in Love, Harry’s Place and American Skin (41 Shots) all promising to be (if not already) signature live tunes.

 In an unpredictable move, Springsteen sandwiches the album with two covers, title track High Hopes (The Havalinas) and Suicide’s Dream Baby Dream, each stealing the show in their own unique way as if tailor-made for The Boss himself.

 As a whole, High Hopes discouragingly leaves the listener unsettled, as if only telling half the story.
 That said, the few hits provided are enough to satisfy any diehard Springsteen fan, even if at times sounding like a reworking/rip-off of his own earlier material.

-High Hopes was released on 14th January 2014, for further information or to order the album visit here.
+High Hopes is released on 14th January 2014.
+For further information or to order the album visit Bruce Springsteen’s website here.